Artificial intelligence is advancing faster than many people think

 LLM cannot keep up with this pace, as it is faced with more open and complex systems, and also requires continuous business investment.
 However, recent developments have been impressive.

-I wasn’t happy with GPT-2, 2019 LLM.
-GPT-3 (2020) impressed me and I really like ChatGPT, which is sometimes referred to as GPT-3.5 and released late last year.
+I wasn’t thrilled with GPT-2, 2019 LLM.
+I was fascinated by GPT-3 (2020) and really liked ChatGPT, which is sometimes referred to as GPT-3.5 and released late last year.
 GPT-4 is on the way, possibly in the first half of this year.
 AndIn just a few short years, these models have gone from being a mere curiosity to becoming an integral part of the work routines of many people I know..
-This semester I will be teaching my students to write an essay using an LLM.
+This semester, I will be teaching my students to write an essay using an LLM.

-The ChatGPT model, released late last year, received a D on an economics exam for college careers given by my colleague Bryan Caplan.
+The ChatGPT model, released late last year, received a D on a graduate job economics exam given by my colleague Brian Kaplan.
 Anthropic, a new MA that is in beta and expected to go on sale this year, passed the graduate law and economics exam with clear, well-written answers (in case you were wondering, blind spots were used).
 It is true that the current results of the Master of Laws are not always impressive.
 But consider these and other examples from AlphaZero.

 I don’t have a prediction of the rate of improvement, but most of the normal economic comparisons don’t apply.
 Cars improve modestly each year, as do most things I buy or use.
 LLM, on the other hand, can jump.